 –From left, Ava, Leo, Lily, Vivienne, and Michael pose in front of St Augustine’s Historic Castillo de San Marcos.
 The kids were impressed by the Coquina shell battlements, Spanish built walls worn by the hands of centuries, open sea air turret cannon firing, and the remarkable ingenuity of a tidal surge self cleaning outhouse.
 (Photo credit, Adriana Powell)

-- The Nancy Drew series by Carolyn Keene
+- The Spy School series by Stuart Gibbs

 - Lily’s Crossing by Patricia Reilly Giff